norcams/docs-enduser/docs/troubleshoot.rst

   openstack image save --file <image name>.img <image ID>

-it does not save its' properties from OpenStack.
+it does not save its properties from OpenStack.

 These image properties can be seen using the OpenStack API.
-They are only set for pre-existing images and snapshots in a project;
+They are only set for pre-existing images and snapshots in a project:

 .. code-block:: console